veritrans/veritrans-android/documentation/core-flow.md

 ## Get Checkout Token

-After set the transaction details, you must checkout your transaction and get a `checkout_token` by using this function to be able to proceed the payment.
+After set the transaction details, you must checkout your transaction and get a `authentication_token` by using this function to be able to proceed the payment.

 **Note : This is must do process before do the payment charging because the charging needs the checkout token.**